The Voice of the Anti-Imperialist Movement from

 My intentions here isn’t to give a dialectical and historical context of the relationship between today’s Lumpen Organizations (gangs) and past revolutionary movements, although there is an inextricable link between the two.
 The origins of today’s Lumpen Organizations (L.O.s) were strongly influenced by the original Black Panther Party (BPP) and other similar organizations.
 They were formed to uplift and protect their communities from outside threats, threats that were typically imposed by law enforcement and the U.S. government.

 With the destruction of the BPP, combined with the influx of drugs and firearms within their already oppressed communities, members of these organizations were lured into “gang-bangin’” against each other and a fratricidal and suicidal criminal lifestyle that resulted in the abandonment of the ideals and principles that were brought forth and established by the organizations’ founders.
-Ideals and principles that mirrored those of the BPP and the Black Liberation Army (BLA).
+Ideals and principles that were often influenced by those of the BPP and the Black Liberation Army (BLA).
 Today there are a limited few who diligently impress upon their “homies” the importance of espousing the organizations founding ideals and principles.
 Overall, a majority have been derailed from the organizations initial revolutionary path, which has been detrimental to the youth who romanticize today’s “gang” culture and their communities.
 Moreover, the absence of these ideals and principles has engendered a culture of disunity, violent competition, and the romanticizing of the “gang-banging” mentality, which renders us incapable of redressing the conditions we find ourselves subjected to within these razor-wire plantations.

 There is no silver bullet or magic wand that can be used to magically expedite the transformation that must be made.
 Transforming the criminal mentality into a revolutionary mentality is a protracted process that demands accountability and rigorous educating.